ranand12/blog/_posts/2020-02-28-Kube-scheduler.md

 Now let's take a look at one of the nodes (***restaurant tables***) to ensure they have capacity.
-The way I would do that is run the following command :
+The way we would do that is run the following command :

 ```bash
 kubectl describe nodes <node-name>